cathalgking/SpatialPath/SpatialPath_Notes.md

 * Ensure that the GSVA scores are joined to the object wrt the 10x barcodes (colnames).
-It is **vital** that this step is done correctly because otherwise the wrong GSVA scores will be assigned to the wrong Visium spots.
+It is **vital** that this step is done correctly because otherwise, GSVA scores will be getting assigned to the wrong Visium spots!
 * The Spatial R object could be a Seurat object or a SpatialExperiment (SPE) object.
 The principle is the same for both but the methods differ slightly.
 Let us work with a Seurat object now for simplicity.

 ***Example meta-data of a Seurat object***